Last updated: Tuesday, 4 August 2020

 - Births and deaths in the Rochdale borough

 - People receiving health and care services in the Rochdale borough

 - People who work or attend school in the Rochdale borough

 - All people to whom we have a public health duty of care

 Public Health collects different information for different reasons, from providing funding for services to producing statistics to prioritise activities and campaigns.
 Some examples of information that may be collected include:

 - Name, age, marital status, address and contact details, including email address

 - Date of birth or death

 - Postcodes and electoral wards for the analysis of health inequalities

-When this information is used or shared, we ensure that individuals cannot be identified.
+When this information is used or shared, we ensure that individuals cannot be identified where this is not necessary.
 The information is anonymised or de-personalised so personal details are removed as soon as possible.